 For submissions that are assessed for publication, irrespective of the editorial outcome, the journal may store the following information indefinitely

-- all submission files sent by the corresponding authors
+- all submission files sent or uploaded by the corresponding authors

 - submission information data (title, date, co-authors, etc.)